10 min read

 The purpose of the market analysis and strategy component of a business plan is to research and identify a company's primary target audience and where to find this audience.
 Factors to cover in this section include:

 This part of your business plan covers the specifics of how you plan to market and sell your products and services.
-This section include:
+This section includes:

 This section of your business plan explores the details of your business's management and organization strategy.
 Introduce your company leaders and their qualifications and responsibilities within your business.
 You can also include human resources requirements and your company's legal structure.